-Loss of Consortium – A bike injury could lead to problems in a relationship with your spouse or partner.
-Damages for loss of consortium is meant to compensate you for the loss of your spouse’s companionship, care, affection, protection, moral support, and so forth.
+A bike injury could lead to problems in a relationship with your spouse or partner.
+Damages for loss of consortium are the loss of your spouse’s companionship.
+We define these losses as care, affection, protection, and moral support.

 Other damages may be available depending on your case.
-A bike accident lawyer Indianapolis, IN clients turn to can discuss all of your options with you during a free consultation.
+Turn to a bike accident lawyer in Indianapolis, IN that clients trust to discuss your options.

 Contact Ward & Ward Law Firm